-- 6. Respiratory protective devices will be used: - a.
-For activities that cannot be safely or practically controlled by engineering methods or procedural alteration, such as for asbestos abatement activities, pesticide applications, spray painting, etc. Engineering controls are to be used if possible before resorting to respiratory protection. - b.
-When working in confined spaces. - c.
-When airborne radioactive chemicals, toxic materials, or hazardous chemicals could exceed OSHA Permissible Exposure Limits (PEL's) or Time Weighted Average's (TWA's) or whenever an employee will come in contact with harmful dusts, fogs, fumes, mists, gases, smokes, sprays or vapors. - d.
-When requested for additional protection. - e.
-In emergency situations where respiratory protection is required.
+1. Respiratory protective devices will be used:

+- For activities that cannot be safely or practically controlled by engineering methods or procedural alteration, such as for asbestos abatement activities, pesticide applications, spray painting, etc. Engineering controls are to be used if possible before resorting to respiratory protection. - When working in confined spaces and is required for certain atmospheres. - When airborne radioactive chemicals, toxic materials, or hazardous chemicals could exceed OSHA Permissible Exposure Limits (PEL's) or Time Weighted Average's (TWA's) or whenever an employee will come in contact with harmful dusts, fogs, fumes, mists, gases, smokes, sprays or vapors. - When requested for additional protection. - In emergency situations where respiratory protection is required.

-D. Respirator Selection:
+2. Respirator Selection:

-- 7. Respirators will be selected based on the type of hazards to which the worker is exposed and workplace or user factors that affect respirator performance and reliability.
-All selections will be made by EHS based on the recommendations from the Chemical Hygiene Officers (CHO) in the lab areas.
+Respirators will be selected based on the type of hazards to which the worker is exposed and workplace or user factors that affect respirator performance and reliability.
+All selections will be made by EHS based on the discussions with Chemical Hygiene Officers (CHO) and Principal Investigators (PI) in the lab areas.
 EHS will make recommendations for use of respiratory protection for other staff members such as the Facilities Department.
 Only MSHA/NIOSH-certified respirators that meet ANSI 288.
-2 1980 will be used in compliance with the conditions of their certifications. - 8.
-EHS and CHO's will identify and evaluate respiratory hazards in the workplace by looking at the following items: - a.
-Type of hazardous substance that employee is exposed to. - b.
-Form of the hazardous substance ie) liquid, gas, smoke, vapor, etc. - c.
-Amount of the hazardous substance the employee is exposed to. - d.
-Duration of time the employee will be exposed to the substance. - e.
-Other engineering controls or ventilation systems in place. - f.
-Conducting air monitoring of area for OSHA PEL's if needed.
+2 - 1980 will be used in compliance with the conditions of their certifications.

+- EHS, PI's and CHO's will identify and evaluate respiratory hazards in the workplace by looking at the following items: - Type of hazardous substance that employee is exposed to. - o Form of the hazardous substance ex. liquid, gas, smoke, vapor, etc. - o Amount of the hazardous substance the employee is exposed to. - Duration of time the employee will be exposed to the substance. - o Other engineering controls or ventilation systems in place. - Conducting air monitoring of area for OSHA PEL's if needed.